India's COVID crisis spawns black market for oxygen, drugs | DW | 11.05.2021

 Even private ambulance operators have been charging exorbitant prices to shift COVID patients to hospitals.

-And private hospitals don't have a good record either, with many fleecing vulnerable people and charging hundreds of thousands of rupees to desperate families.
+And private hospitals don't have a good record either, with many swindling vulnerable people and charging desperate families hundreds of thousands of rupees.

 "I was asked to pay cash upfront for a bed and finally when my mother was discharged after a week, the hospital gave me a bill of nearly 200,000 rupees, which is too much," Paneer Selvan, a mechanic from Tamil Nadu state, told DW.